When Should You Send a Job Interview Thank-You Note?

 This is particularly so with respect to career-level positions.
 Follow the advice of the famous quote, "Dress for the job you want, not the job you have."
 Fuel your future aspirations by looking like and acting as if you have already climbed a few rungs on the career ladder.

 If people think you're important, they will treat you like you are.
 If people think you're successful, they will help you get where you want to go.
+If you treat others with respect, they are more likely to do the same for you.
+Thank you notes are generally considered to be a sign of classic good manners and respect.

 Gone are the days of a casual approach to work and job interviews.
 While you may not need to wear a suit and tie (depending on the position for which you are interviewing), it is important you show proper respect with attire, manners and promptly sending a thank you note following an interview for any position other than an entry level job for minimum wage.